SohileAdel/Production_GenAI_interview/sections/01-rag-systems.md

 **When to use Agentic RAG:**
 Use Agentic RAG when retrieval cannot be solved in a single static step and requires **adaptive reasoning over retrieval actions**:

+* Domains such as legal research and financial analysis where answers require combining information from multiple sources, interpreting complex documents, and performing multi-step reasoning across heterogeneous data
 * Complex queries that require **multi-hop reasoning across documents or sources**
 * Tasks where the system must **decompose a question into sub-questions before retrieving**
 * Cases where the model must **decide dynamically which tools or data sources to use (vector DB, web, APIs, etc.)**
 * Scenarios where initial retrieval is often **insufficient and must be iteratively refined**
 * Applications requiring **query rewriting, planning, and verification during retrieval**

+**Pros**
+- Strong performance on multi-step reasoning tasks
+- Adaptive information retrieval strategy
+- Can combine multiple tools and sources dynamically

+**Cons**
+- Higher computational cost due to iterative loops
+- More complex system design and orchestration
+- Increased latency due to multi-step reasoning
+- Harder to evaluate and debug

 ---